Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-matted-fur-safe-removal-methods.md

 ### Alternative options

-If dematting tools fail, professional groomers and veterinarians use clippers with guards—not scissors.
+If dematting tools fail, professional groomers and veterinarians use clippers with guardsnot scissors.
 Clippers designed for pet grooming have safety features scissors lack.

 ## Step-by-step safe mat removal